 In this case, flat coke (slight carbonation is fine and may actually help in this instance) may help you feel better.
 It may help you feel better because you have become habituated to it as a remedy, but also because it can help relieve some of the pressure and gas buildup that may be causing you to feel nauseous in the first place.
 Sometimes a burp is all you need to start feeling better.

 In conclusion, coke – flat or otherwise – is not going to cure the bacterial infection that is affecting your GI tract.
 It certainly won’t help with something more serious like a parasite or an amoeba.
 It can, however, provide relief if your nausea is caused by something as simple gas buildup.
 Sorry to disappoint you if you are a big believer in the coca-cola stomach remedy, but hopefully we didn’t completely rain on your parade!
+Remember, there is always the placebo effect, and sometimes, that can be enough to beat nausea.

 Feel free to push back with your own anecdotes in the comments.
 Also, feel free to direct us to any evidence that we may not have come across or mentioned in the article.